GROUP LIVING UPDATE

-Councilwoman Kendra Black took office as the Denver City Council Member representing District 4 in southeast Denver in July, 2015.
+Councilwoman Kendra Black took office as the Denver City Council Member representing District 4 in southeast Denver in July 2015.
+Dedicated to serving her constituents, Kendra is a constant advocate for District 4 and is committed to working collaboratively to keep Denver strong and moving in the right direction for everyone.

 Sign up for the Council District 4 newlsetter to recieve the latest news and events in the district straight to your inbox!